sictweb/web700/notes/week04.md

 For example:

     ```javascript
   var count = 1; // global counter
   var maxCount = 5; // global maximum

   var myCountInterval = setInterval(function () {
       console.log("Hello after " + (count++) + " second(s)");
       checkMaximum();
   }, 1000);

   var checkMaximum = function () {
       if (count > maxCount) {
           clearInterval(myCountInterval);
       }
   }
     ```

 **[require()](https://nodejs.org/api/globals.html#globals_require)**

 * The require function is the easiest way to include modules that exist in separate files.
 The basic functionality of require is that it reads a javascript file, executes the file, and then proceeds to return the exports object.
 More about modules and the require() function discussed below.

 * Now that we have written and executed our very first program with JavaScript using Node.js - why don't we try another example.
 This time, lets add some user input.
-Recall when we first discussed JavaScript in the previous course, we did not capture user input using JavaScript, but instead relied on explicitly setting test values at the top of our programs.
-This allowed us to have specific control over the type of input we were testing.
+So far, we have not discussed how we can collect user input from the terminal / command prompt using JavaScript.
+Instead, we have relied on explicitly setting test values at the top of our programs - this allowed us to have specific control over the type of input we were testing.
 However, it might be interesting to deal with "live data" in a pure JS environment and fortunately for us, we have access to the extensive collection of [modules](https://nodejs.org/api/modules.html) that come bundled with Node.js - more specifically, we have access to the [readline](https://nodejs.org/api/readline.html#readline_readline) module, which can be used for this purpose, for example:

     ```javascript
   var readline = require('readline');

   var rl = readline.createInterface({
     input: process.stdin,
     output: process.stdout
   });

   rl.question('Enter Your Name: ', function(answer){
     console.log('Hello ' +  answer);
     rl.close();
   });
     ```

+    (Please Note: This is not how we will be accepting user input in a server environment - it's just a fun example on how to use 'require')

 * Notice the first line of our code invokes the global **require()** function which returns an object from the core ["readline"](https://nodejs.org/api/readline.html#readline_readline) module, which we store in a variable named "readline".
 Now we have access to all of the functionality from the **readline** module, including an input/output mechanism via the [createInterface()](https://nodejs.org/api/readline.html#readline_readline_createinterface_options) method which creates a new [Interface](https://nodejs.org/api/readline.html#readline_class_interface) instance (named "r1" from above).
 This exposes a handy method called [question()](https://nodejs.org/api/readline.html#readline_rl_question_query_callback) that we can use to capture and output user data at the command prompt.